near/docs/docs/tools/kurtosis-localnet.md

 ### Create Contract Account

-As we mentioned earlier, you do not need to change the `contractName` in the `config.js` file we updated earlier.
-This is an environment valuable we will configure now.
+As mentioned earlier, you do not need to change the `contractName` in the `config.js` file you updated earlier.
+This is an environment variable you will configure now.
 Let's quickly create a subaccount from [the account you created earlier](/docs/develop/node/kurtosis/running-localnet-with-kurtosis#local-near-wallet) to deploy the guest-book contract to.

 - Using the `local_near CLI`, run the following command: